Drones: Protecting and Serving Elephants in Danger

 Poachers prefer to hunt in the late afternoon so they can use the last of the light to make their kills and escape under the cover of darkness.

 The anti-poaching drones, like the Mavic 2 Enterprise Dual or the Mavic 2 Enterprise Zoom, used by the Mara Elephant Project, with their cameras capable of 30x zoom or thermal imaging, now make it easier to locate the poachers during the day and at night.
 These onboard cameras relay live video to ground-based teams, often safely miles away, and can record footage for later analysis.
-The conservation teams can then share surveillance with rangers and police.
+The conservation teams can then share their monitoring with rangers and police.

 The organization has arrested hundreds of poachers and seized over 1,000 kg of ivory since its launch.
 According to Mara Elephant Project CEO Marc Goss, “we have reduced the percentage of illegally killed elephants from 83% to 44%, meaning that elephants are more likely to live out their lives naturally in the wild.”